Canathar/environment/README.md

 #### Bash Supporting Files
 The startup files tend to get very long and unwieldly over time.
-In order to combat this, there are several supporting files taht are used (sourced) to group shell functionality and keep it from being directly in one of the startup files.
+In order to combat this, there are several supporting files that are used (sourced) to group shell functionality and keep it from being directly in one of the startup files.

 | File Name | Description |
 |-----|-----|